 - Contact an attorney with elder law and personal injury experience.

 Fort Lauderdale Nursing Home Negligence Frequently Asked Questions FAQs

 Nursing homes are legally required to provide residents with services that promote their health, happiness, and dignity.
 The unfortunate truth, however, is that this doesn’t always happen.

 Nursing home negligence is just one of many forms of elder abuse.
 Unfortunately, nursing home neglect is very common.
 The National Center on Elder Abuse (NCEA) states that approximately 95 percent of nursing home residents have witnessed or experienced neglect.
-The National Center for Victims of Crime reports that over 15 percent of elder abuse complaints concern neglect.
+In addition, the National Center for Victims of Crime reports that over 15 percent of elder abuse complaints concern neglect.

 The NCEA categorizes elder neglect as a type of elder abuse.
 It defines elder abuse as the mistreatment of older adults by individuals in a position of trust.

-If you or an elderly person you know was physically, emotionally, financially, or psychologically abused in a Fort Lauderdale nursing home, seek to immediately remove the abused or neglected elder from the home and contact a reputable Fort Lauderdale nursing home abuse attorney at Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA.
+If you or an elderly person you know was physically, emotionally, financially, or psychologically abused in a Fort Lauderdale nursing home, seek to immediately remove the abused or neglected elder from the home and contact a reputable Fort Lauderdale nursing home abuse attorney at Dolman Law Group, Accident Injury Lawyers, PA, and Dolman Law.
 By partnering with our lawyers, you can fight for the health and rights of your elderly loved one.

 We’ll address this concern first, as it’s often urgent.
 Yes, if you suspect abuse, you should move your loved one as soon as possible.
 If the situation is an emergency, law enforcement can help; otherwise, you need to set up a plan for the housing and transfer of your loved one.